 That approach results in incoherence, both over time and across different forms of policy at the Bank.
 The Bank’s stance fails to take account of the long-term viability of the economy, as the costs of physical and transition risk will escalate rapidly unless we take action now.
 And monetary policy since the financial crisis has unintentionally privileged high-carbon sectors, which contradicts the Bank’s own concern over climate risk.

-In our report released today A Green Bank of England, we propose several policies and political reforms that would hardwire the Bank of England for climate sustainability.
+released today A Green Bank of England, we propose several policies and political reforms that would hardwire the Bank of England for climate sustainability.
 The Chancellor of the Exchequer, a member of the elected government, could very easily make simple alterations to the Bank’s mandate via the remit for the Monetary Policy Committee and recommendations to the Financial Policy Committee.
 These changes would accelerate progress towards greener monetary and financial policy.
 The first step is a review of the monetary policy framework to assess its interactions with climate objectives, and to consider allowing the Monetary Policy Committee to promote decarbonisation with future monetary policy interventions.

 The report was launched at an event in Parliament chaired by Fiona Harvey (environmental journalist at The Guardian) and featuring a high-level panel, including Barry Gardiner (Shadow Climate Change Minister), Baroness Featherstone (Liberal Democrat Spokesperson for Energy and Climate Change), and Lord Deben (Chair of the Committee on Climate Change, the independent advisory body on UK climate policy).
 Footage of the launch event will be available on the Positive Money website soon.